HVAC Schools in Connecticut – Degrees & Certification

 Connecticut HVAC Services Demand

 In the Land of Steady Habits and beyond, the demand for HVAC mechanics and installers is rapidly growing.
-As proof of point, the Bureau of Labor Statistics (BLS May 2019) projected a 4 percent explosion in openings nationally in this field between 2019 and 2029, which is as fast as the average growth expected across all occupations in that time period (4 percent).
+As proof of point, the Bureau of Labor Statistics (BLS 2024) projected a 6 percent explosion in openings nationally in this field between 2022 and 2032, double the average growth expected across all occupations in that time period (3 percent).

-There are several factors contributing to this unusually bright occupational outlook.
+Several factors contribute to this unusually bright occupational outlook.
 First, HVAC systems typically need to be replaced every 10 to 15 years.
-Second, since a majority of HVAC workers in CT work for contracting companies, there is a steady stream of inspections and maintenance work that occur throughout the year, not to mention the spike in demand that typically occurs during the summer and winter seasons.
+Second, since a majority of HVAC workers in CT work for contracting companies, there’s a steady stream of inspections and maintenance work throughout the year, not to mention the spike in demand that typically occurs during the summer and winter seasons.

-In CT, HVAC mechanics and installers work across a wide range of environments such as schools, hospitals, convention centers, factories, retail shops, mobile refrigeration centers, residences, and more.
-It is important to note that HVAC professionals incur one of the highest rates of injuries among all occupations due to the essentially hands-on, physical nature of the work (BLS 2019).
-It is crucial for technicians to follow appropriate procedures and use proper safety equipment to avoid burns, muscle strains and tears, electrical shocks, and other maladies.
+In CT, HVAC mechanics and installers work across various environments, such as schools, hospitals, convention centers, factories, retail shops, mobile refrigeration centers, residences, and more.
+It’s important to note that HVAC professionals incur one of the highest rates of injuries among all occupations due to the essentially hands-on, physical nature of the work (BLS May 2024).
+It’s crucial to follow appropriate procedures and use proper safety equipment to avoid burns, muscle strains and tears, electrical shocks, and other maladies.

 Connecticut HVAC Technician Salary Report

-For HVAC techs in CT and across the US, salaries can be very lucrative, especially for a career that typically requires only six months to two years of postsecondary education.
-The Bureau of Labor Statistics (May 2019) found that the 342,040 HVAC workers nationwide had an annual average salary (annual mean wage) of $51,420, while the 4,780 HVAC workers in Connecticut had an annual average salary (annual mean wage) of $64,900.
+Salary salaries can be very lucrative for HVAC techs in CT and across the US, especially for a career that typically requires only six months to two years of postsecondary education.
+The Bureau of Labor Statistics (May 2023) found that the 397,450 HVAC workers nationwide had an annual average salary (annual mean wage) of $59,620, while the 4,720 HVAC workers in Connecticut had an annual average salary (annual mean wage) of $67,430.

-In more detail, here were the salary percentiles of HVAC professionals across the US and in Connecticut specifically:
+In more detail, here are the salary percentiles of HVAC professionals across the US and in Connecticut specifically:

 United States Connecticut

-The national figures were slightly different according to another source of data, Payscale (Nov.
-2020), which relies on self-reported salaries.
+The national figures were slightly different according to another source of data, PayScale (August 2024), which relies on self-reported salaries.
 Among the HVAC workers reporting their annual salaries, Payscale found these percentiles:

 Accredited HVAC Schools in CT

-In order to qualify for state HVAC contractor or journeyperson licensure (and employment) in Connecticut, it is essential that a person receive the proper training and preparation.
+To qualify for a state HVAC contractor or journeyperson licensure (and employment) in Connecticut, a person must receive the proper training and preparation.
 There are two main accreditation organizations for HVAC training in the US: HVAC Excellence and Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-Although there are no programs in CT accredited by either of these entities, there are still training opportunities available.
+Although either of these entities accredits no programs in CT, there are still training opportunities available.

-Other aspiring HVAC professionals in CT may choose to enroll in an educational program through a community college, an educational company, trade school, or vocational college.
+Many aspiring HVAC professionals in CT choose to enroll in an educational program through a community college, educational company, trade school, or vocational college.

 Lincoln Technical Institute

-With campuses in both East Windsor and New Britain, Lincoln Technical Institute offers a diploma program in air conditioning, refrigeration, and heating technology.
-The program, with its strong focus on efficient use of energy, prepares students in the operation, designing, installation, troubleshooting and repairing of HVAC/R equipment.
+Lincoln Technical Institute offers a diploma program in air conditioning, refrigeration, and heating technology with campuses in East Windsor, New Britain, and Shelton.
+The program, with its strong focus on the efficient use of energy, prepares students in the operation, designing, installation, troubleshooting and repairing of HVAC/R equipment.
 Students are introduced to green technology concepts and also provided training to obtain the Environmental Protection Agency (EPA) certification.

 The diploma offered at East Windsor is made up of 55 credit-hours.
 It includes courses such as HVAC/R basic and trade math, fundamentals of refrigeration, basic electricity and control circuits, air conditioning and heat pump systems, heating systems fundamentals, sheet metal theory, and heating hydronic and steam, among others.